Those Who Muse: a new faith, a new religion

 II – Failure to become an interstellar species necessarily limits the terms and duration of our existence.

-VI – To become an interstellar species a significant change in our ability to cooperate in necessary.
+VI – To become an interstellar species, a significant change in our ability to cooperate is necessary.

 I – If humanity is to endure it must continue to advance its capabilities to collect, use, integrate, contextualize, create and transmit information.